borispovod/crypti-docs/UbuntuInstall.md

 forever restart app.js
 ```

-Browse and login to the web client, navigate to "Forging" section, and verify that **Stop Forging** appears in the top right corner.
-This should show that you are already forging.
+Browse and login to the web client, navigate to "Forging" section, and verify that **Forging (Enabled)** appears in the top left corner.

 ## 8. Enable Secure Sockets Layer (SSL)